SFTtech/stiefelsystem/README.md

 ## How?

 Instead of unscrewing your SSD of a Laptop and putting it in a Desktop computer to start it there, the *Stiefelsystem* boots up the same system over network while fetching/storing all system files from the Laptop.
-You can of course still access an additional storage device in the Desktop computer.
+Since your system is really running on the desktop, you can of course still access an additional storage device and other hardware installed in the Desktop computer (VR Headsets, ...).

-To make this work, the "server system" (your Laptop) provides the operating system kernel and base system over the network to the "client system" (your Desktop computer).
+It works like this: The "server system" (your Laptop) provides the operating system kernel and bootstrapping system over the network to the "client system" (your Desktop computer).
-The base system on the client then connects to the server again and maps the whole storage device (the SSD, mapped with NBD), and then uses it as root filesystem.
+The bootstrapping system on the client then connects to the server again and mapps the whole storage device (your SSD, mapped with NBD), and then mounts it as root filesystem.

-Of course this works between any two devices.
+Now you have one computer serving as network disk, the other having that network disk mounted and running on it.

 ## Communication Flow